 IPSASB Mid-period Work Program Consultation

-The International Public Sector Accounting Standards Board (IPSASB) has recently issued for comment Consultation Paper (CP) Mid-period Work Program Consultation.
-The CP seeks feedback to assist with the prioritisation of new projects to be added to the Work Program in 2022 and 2023 when it is expected that the IPSASB’s current Revenue and Leases projects will have been completed.
+The International Public Sector Accounting Standards Board (IPSASB) has recently issued for comment Consultation Paper (CP) Mid-period Work Program Consultation which seeks feedback to assist with the prioritisation of new projects to be added to the Work Program in 2022 and 2023 when it is expected that the IPSASB’s current Revenue and Leases projects will have been completed.

-The IPSASB CP proposes to add two major and four minor projects as shown in the graphic below.
+The IPSASB CP proposes to add two major and four minor projects as described below:

 - The Presentation of Financial Statements project will revise overall presentation requirements for the primary financial statements and address any public sector specific issues.